 - CBLIP Community Consultation on Newcomer Settlement in Cape Breton-Unama’ki

 - CBLIP Consultation communautaire sur l’établissement des nouveaux arrivants au Cap-Breton-Unama’ki

-- Immigration in Cape Breton: Important Facts
+- Immigration in Cape Breton: In the Numbers 2022

 - Immigration in Cape Breton: A Glossary of Common Terms